nitro41992/splitting-sucks/docs/test_coverage.md

   > **Note:** Test scaffolding for Firebase Storage tests has been added.
 Complete implementation requires advanced mocking of Firebase Storage and Functions, possibly using a more sophisticated mocking approach than currently available in the test environment.

-- **Core Workflow Logic:** Tests for workflow steps, assignment logic, and split calculations
+- **Core Workflow Logic:** Tests for workflow steps and saving behaviors
   - `_WorkflowModalBody` `_onWillPop` behavior (to ensure data saving when app is closed)
-  - `AssignPeopleScreen`/`AssignStepWidget` UI and assignment logic
-  - `SplitStepWidget` UI and split calculation logic
+  - `SummaryStepWidget` final display and calculations

 - **Dialog Widget Tests:** Tests for `EditItemDialog`, `showRestaurantNameDialog`, and `showConfirmationDialog`

 ## Next Steps for Test Implementation

-Based on architectural priorities (supporting local caching and UI redesign), the following tests should be implemented next:
+Based on architectural priorities (supporting local caching and UI redesign), we've made significant progress on our high-priority test coverage:

-1. **Create tests for `AssignStepWidget`**
+✅ **AssignStepWidget Tests Completed**
-   - Focus on how it loads and displays assignments data
+- Tests verify it loads and displays assignments data correctly
-   - Test how it handles person management (adding, removing, renaming)
-   - Test assignment of items to people
-   - Verify it correctly passes data back to WorkflowState

-2. **Create tests for `SplitStepWidget`**
+- Tests validate handling of item assignments and navigation behavior

+✅ **SplitStepWidget Tests Completed**
-   - Test tip/tax entry and validation
+- Tests verify proper handling of tip/tax entry and validation
-   - Test split calculation logic
+- Tests confirm split calculation logic accuracy
-   - Verify navigation between calculate/split/summary tabs
+- Tests ensure navigation between workflow steps works correctly
+- Tests validate final calculations accuracy

+The next areas to focus on:

+1. **Complete tests for `_WorkflowModalBody` `_onWillPop` behavior**
+   - Ensure proper data saving when app is closed
+   - Verify appropriate dialog display and response to user actions

+2. **Implement tests for `SummaryStepWidget`**
+   - Verify final summary display is accurate
-   - Test how final calculations are performed
+   - Confirm total calculations are correct
+   - Validate data consistency with previous workflow steps

+3. **Implement dialog widget tests**
+   - Verify proper functioning of `EditItemDialog` with existing items
+   - Test confirmation and input dialogs for proper rendering and response

-These tests will provide critical coverage for the most complex parts of the workflow where data transformation happens, which is important for both the planned caching implementation and UI redesign.
+These remaining tests will complete our coverage of the core workflow logic, ensuring a solid foundation for both the caching implementation and UI redesign.

 ## Priority Framework